 An average of 22 people die each day waiting for transplants, according to The U.S. Department of Health and Human Services.
 Getting more people to donate their organs is an urgent issue -- especially if you or someone you care about is on a waiting list -- and Apple is hoping to make it extremely easy for the nearly 100 million people in the U.S. who have an iPhone to become a donor.

 This isn't the first time tech has helped increase organ donation awareness.
 Social media helped spread the word; a 2013 study reported people who noted they were organ donors on Facebook succeed in getting people in their network to register as well.
-Now, Apple plans on allowing users to register for organ donations through via the iOS Health app when a new update launches in the fall.
+Now, Apple allows users to register for organ donations through via the iOS Health app.

 What Is Apple Health & How It Can Help In A Medical Emergency